crossfireup/study/system/c++/readme.md

       - not possible to define an object that is just a Container
       - Container can only serve as the interface to a class that implements its operator[]() and size() functions
       - Container does not have a constructor , does not have any data to initialize

+    - mutable
+      - means it can be modified even in a const object

     - classes
       - initailization order